AtmolanderMimi/basm/book/src/custom-conditionals.md

 The specifics of what I just said are important, we don't want non-zero allocated cells.
 What this means, is that we can allocate cells, but when we inline the scope argument, all of our cells should be zero.
 If all our cells are zero, it is as if, to the inlined scope, that there are no allocated cells.
-Allocation is only a concept, what matters is wheter the cells are zero or not when the scope is inlined.
+Allocation is only a concept, what matters is whether the cells are zero or not when the scope is inlined.
 This notion is important as it will allow the caller to use the same `sp` both in the scope and in the `IFNE` argument.
 If `IFNE` required a cell to be allocated when inlining the scope, then all the mentions of `sp` in the scope should be increased by 1.